 There may be occasions during your time at college when you experience problems, feel under pressure and find it hard to cope.
-Our counselling service can help.
+Our counselling and mental health service can help.

 If you are in need of immediate support, please access your GP or go to A&E.

 What is counselling?